Writing Essays in IELTS

 Marks are given on four basic criteria - spelling and grammar, depth of vocabulary, coherence and cohesion and answering the main question which is also called task achievement.
 If the task is not achieved or sidelined and the candidate chooses to ramble on about other topics then, however well-written the answers may be, marks will be lost.

-To prepare for this section, develop a habit of newspaper reading.
+To prepare for this section, develop a habit of reading newspaper.
 Read other books and journals and practice writing as much as you can.
 You can find sample answers and see what is expected of you in the exam and go about incorporating that into your way of answering a question.
-This will surely help you in acing the IELTS writing essays section of the test.
+This will surely help you in acing this section of the test.

 Terms and Conditions